marten-seemann/draft-seemann-http-reverse-tunnel/draft-seemann-http-reverse-tunnel.md

 value greater than 0.
 It SHOULD allow a sufficient number of incoming bidrectional streams (see {{Section 5.1.2 of HTTP2}}).

+A sender MUST NOT send a REVERSE_TUNNEL setting with a value of 0 after previously sending a value greater than 0.

 ### Opening Streams

 The protocol defined in this documents extens the HTTP/2 streams state machine